xapian/xapian/xapian-applications/omega/docs/overview.rst

 sites '/products' and '/products/large', or similar.)

-omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, and AbiWord documents.
+omindex has built-in support for indexing HTML, PHP, text files, CSV (Comma-Separated Values) files, Atom feeds, and AbiWord documents.
 It can also index a number of other formats using external programs.
 Filter programs are run with CPU, time and memory limits to prevent a runaway filter from blocking indexing of other files.

 The way omindex decides how to index a file is based around MIME content-types.
 First of all omindex will look up a file's extension in its extension to MIME